 NYU Langone Medical Center

-"The Institutional Partners Council (IPC) is an important way for Spaulding to align with and support the mission of AAPM&R. It is a great way to stay connected to the organization that supports our PM&R physicians.
+"The Institution Partners Council (IPC) is an important way for Spaulding to align with and support the mission of AAPM&R. It is a great way to stay connected to the organization that supports our PM&R physicians.
 The value alone of the membership benefits makes this a worthwhile investment for Spaulding."

 Julie A. Voegelin